This article is part of

 (Conseil supérieur de l’éducation [CSÉ], 2014).
 Fortunately, it was also the end of a data collection effort designed specifically to initiate the work to address this lack of information.
 (Boulay et al., 2021).
 After analyzing the data collected from 708 teachers from all over Québec, there were some very interesting findings.

-Formally-offered PD activities are popular
+PD activities that are formally offered are popular

 The study results indicate that teachers rarely participate in activities that were not first offered to them formally.
 These results are very revealing and point in the same direction as other studies (see in particular Opfer et al., 2008) that the PD activities offer and teachers’ participation in these activities are closely linked.